Policy: Travel & Conference Support for Full-Time Faculty

 At the beginning of each academic year and semester, the vice president for academic affairs will issue a call for applications for travel support.
 The earlier a faculty member can forecast a need for travel support, the more likely it is that Trinity will be able to provide full support.

-In all cases, a faculty member must apply for travel support at least one month prior to incurring expenses such as conference registration, airline ticket purchases, hotel arrangements, etc. NOTE: this requirement specifically states “one month prior to incurring expenses” which may well be a much earlier date than the commencement of the trip.
+In all cases, a faculty member must apply for travel support at least two months prior to incurring expenses such as conference registration, airline ticket purchases, hotel arrangements, etc. NOTE: this requirement specifically states “two months prior to incurring expenses” which may well be a much earlier date than the commencement of the trip.
 Faculty members are responsible for adhering to this timetable.
 The deans and provost may issue earlier deadlines as well.

 No travel support will be available for faculty members who fail to comply with the deadlines for requesting support.